-When unlicensed/unregistered people carry out activities requiring a licence/registration, consumers are at risk.
-Licensees/registrants representing you in the sale or purchase of a home require a specific licence/registration.
+When unregistered people carry out activities requiring a registration, consumers are at risk.
+Registrants representing you in the sale or purchase of a home require a specific registration.

-1. Knowledge and Ongoing Education: All licensees/registrants complete comprehensive pre-licensing education, along with ongoing mandatory professional development to ensure current industry knowledge.
+1. Knowledge and Ongoing Education: All registrants complete comprehensive pre-registration education, along with ongoing mandatory professional development to ensure current industry knowledge.

-3. Complaints and Discipline: Licensees/registrants follow a standard of practice specified by real estate legislation.
+3. Complaints and Discipline: Registrants follow a standard of practice specified by real estate legislation.

-Homeowners selling their own real estate do not require a licence/registration.
+Homeowners selling their own real estate do not require a registration.

-The Saskatchewan Real Estate Commission recommends that you confirm the licence/registration status of the real estate representative online.
-If they have a licence history, an explanatory legend and current licence status is displayed.
+The Saskatchewan Real Estate Commission recommends that you confirm the registration status of the real estate representative online.
+If they have a registration history, an explanatory legend and current registration status is displayed.
 If you see the message “no records match”, it’s time to start asking questions.
 There may be a simple explanation (i.e. the spelling of the name you entered was not accurate, etc.).
 You can ask to see their Certificate of Registration, speak to their broker or call the Saskatchewan Real Estate Commission directly.